 Connecting with a Title IX Resource Coordinator

-Harvard maintains a network of over 50 Title IX resource coordinators who address issues of sexual harassment, including sexual assault, and other sexual misconduct, and work together to carry out the University’s commitment to providing a positive learning, teaching, and working environment for the entire community.
-As the two resource coordinators working within GSAS, we:
+Harvard maintains a network of over 50 Title IX Resource Coordinators who address issues of sexual harassment, including sexual assault, and other sexual misconduct, and work together to carry out the University’s commitment to providing a positive learning, teaching, and working environment for the entire community.
+As the Title IX Resource Coordinators working within Harvard Griffin GSAS, we:

 - receive disclosures concerning concerns of a sexual and/or gender-based nature